dugramen/GDPaint/README.md

 ### Navigation and Shortcuts
 - Hold space and move the mouse to pan the image
-- Scroll up and down to zoom in
+- Scroll up and down to zoom in and out
 - Ctrl+Z to undo paint
 - Ctrl+Shift+Z to redo paint
 - Hold Shift anytime to draw a line